-On Boxing Day we jetted off to Zurich to spend a few days exploring the city before we went in search of the Swiss Alps!
+On Boxing Day we jetted off Geneva to explore the beautiful city!
+After staying in 5 Star Hotels in Geneva Switzerland, we flew to Zurich to spend a few days exploring the city before we went in search of the Swiss Alps!

 I must admit that Zurich hasn’t been a top contender on my travel list however having spent the weekend there, I have to say I’m thrilled that I visited because it was one of the most magical cities that I’ve ever been to.